The Commission on Presidential Debates

-The CPD is the only organization allowed to host presidential debates.
-It schedules three to four debates, held after the nominating conventions, including at least one vice-presidential debate.
+The CPD has been organizing and hosting presidential debates since 1988.
+A few other organizations have tried to host over the years, but their proposals never went anywhere.
+The CPD typically schedules three to four debates, held after the nominating conventions, including at least one vice-presidential debate.
 Usually a year before the debates begin, the locations (including alternate locations) and the moderators are announced.
 Party debates during the primaries and those held before the conventions are often called presidential debates, but they aren't official unless the CPD is involved, even if these campaigns have similar agreements with the networks hosting and broadcasting the CPD debates.

-In 1992, Reform Party candidate Ross Perot had a seven percent rating in the polls before the presidential debates.
-On election day, Perot had 19 percent of the vote, the largest-ever jump for a presidential candidate [source: PBS].
-Proving himself a risk to the other candidates, the Dole and Clinton campaigns excluded him from the presidential debates through the CPD when he ran again in 1996.
+In 1992, Reform Party candidate Ross Perot had a 7 percent rating in the polls before the presidential debates.
+On Election Day, Perot had 19 percent of the vote, the largest-ever jump for a presidential candidate [source: PBS].
+Proving himself a risk to the other candidates, Bob Dole's and Bill Clinton's campaigns excluded him from the presidential debates through the CPD when he ran again in 1996.
 Perot later sued the major television networks for failing to grant him equal time, but since the Federal Communications Commission (FCC) changed the provision in 1975, Perot lost his suits [source: FCC].

 The fallout from Perot's exclusion from the debates illustrates one of the vital services the CPD provides the two major parties.
 It acts as a shield.
-Despite the Democrats and Republicans drafting memorandums of understanding and deciding who can participate, it's the CPD that publicly issues the decisions; so it's the CPD that accepts the public's ire.
+Despite the Democrats and Republicans drafting memorandums of understanding and deciding who can participate, it's the CPD that publicly issues the decisions, so it's the CPD that accepts the public's ire.
 But since it isn't beholden to the public, the CPD has nothing to lose.
-In 1996, a poll found that five percent of people polled blamed the Clinton campaign for Perot's exclusion, and Bob Dole's campaign received the blame from 13 percent of respondents.
-More than 50 percent held the CPD at fault [source: Open Debates].

 What's more, the formats of presidential debates under the CPD lent themselves to pat, rehearsed answers that offer little insight into the candidates' views of the issues.
-In 2000, Sen. John Kerry (who would be the Democratic candidate four years later) criticized the debates: "You could have picked ten people off the street who didn't know Jerusalem from Georgia and they would have had better questions" [source: Open Debates].
+In 2000, Sen. John Kerry (who would be the Democratic candidate four years later) criticized the debates: "You could have picked 10 people off the street who didn't know Jerusalem from Georgia and they would have had better questions" [source: Wilson].